Home / Dairy-Free Recipes / Pasta with Almond Pesto and Green Beans Recipe

 step one

 Toast the nuts.
 Spread almonds in an even layer in a medium frying pan and place over medium heat.
 Toast, stirring frequently, until almonds are fragrant and golden.
 Remove to a plate and let cool.
+Chop half for garnish and keep the other half whole.

 step two